RattleyCooper/Chronomancer/README.md

 var scrubs = newCat("Scrubs")

 # Schedule a task for the future
-# Use 'schedule' instead of 'run' to get the Task ID
+# Use 'schedule' instead of 'run' to
+# get the Task ID returned
 let renameTask = clock.schedule after(60) do():
   # If 'scrubs' is nil when this runs, the game crashes!
   if scrubs != nil: